Digital Post

 • You can read, write, answer, delete and move your Digital Post.

-The Digital Post solution comes with an app for post from public authorities, so you as a citizen can access post on your mobile and tablet.
+The Digital Post solution has an app that allows you to access post from public authorities on your mobile and tablet.
 The app is called Digital Post.

 In the Digital Post app you can: